Top Crypto Influencers on Twitter/X, YouTube, TikTok, & IG (2026)

 6. Cooker Flips (@CookerFlips)

 Cooker Flips is a trader who shares market commentary and technical setups.
-A Bitget news report notes that he made headlines after withdrawing 5.57 million ASTER tokens and netting a roughly $5 million profit in just three days.
+A Bitget news report notes that they made headlines after withdrawing 5.57 million ASTER tokens and netting a roughly $5 million profit in just three days.

-His charts, risk‑management tips, and occasional meme posts have earned a dedicated following.
+Their charts, risk‑management tips, and occasional meme posts have earned a dedicated following.

 Main Themes: Trading setups, risk management, meme commentary